Color Blocked Stripes Blanket Free Crochet Pattern

 Easy to Make and Perfect for Beginners!

-This simple crochet blanket pattern featuring fun stripes is straightforward to make, which makes it perfect for beginner crocheters and those who are looking for a quick weekend crochet project.
+This simple three color crochet blanket pattern that features fun stripes is easy to make, which makes it perfect for beginner crocheters and those who are looking for a quick weekend crochet project.

 Uses the Simple Double Crochet Stitch